Maternal Mental Health Counseling

 Rachel Ebert, LCSW, enjoys working with individuals struggling before, during and after pregnancy.
-Rachel has worked with families and individuals in a variety of settings for over 15 years.
-She has worked with as a nanny, preschool teacher, special needs care coordinator, and early childhood specialist.
-Through Postpartum Support International and 2020Mom.
-She recently participated in Maternal Mental Health training certificate and is currently taking a course on Pregnancy and Infant Loss and one on Birth Trauma.
+Rachel has worked with families and individuals in a variety of settings for over 15 years as a nanny, preschool teacher, special needs care coordinator, and early childhood specialist.
+Through Postpartum Support International and 2020Mom, she recently received a Maternal Mental Health training certificate and is currently becoming certified to counsel women on pregnancy and infant loss and birth trauma.

-Rachel completed her Master’s in Social Work at Hawaii Pacific University, where she learned about the diverse communities here on Oahu and a generalist approach to providing therapy.
-Aside from her work with early childhood, her experience varies and includes work with adjudicated adolescents and adults with serious mental illness, women in substance abuse treatment and their new babies, and Elementary literacy.
+Rachel completed her Master’s in Social Work at Hawaii Pacific University, where she learned about the diverse communities and a generalist approach to providing therapy.
+Aside from her work with early childhood, Rachel’s experience includes work with adjudicated adolescents and adults with serious mental illness and mothers in treatment for substance abuse.

 Rachel is independently licensed as Sunshine Therapy LLC and accepts the following insurance plans: HMSA, HMSA QUEST, AlohaCare, AlohaCare QUEST, HMAA, UHA, Tricare Prime and Select, Optum, and MDX.

 Contact Rachel by email or MothersCare Line: (808) 951-6660